-The vacuum truck hose will then be connected to the riser of the EFR extraction well to apply vacuum to the entire well.
-Previous EFR pilot testing indicates this is the most effective method of vapor and fluid recovery at most wells.
+The vacuum truck hose will then be connected to the riser of the vactruck extraction well to apply vacuum to the entire well.
+Previous vactruck pilot testing indicates this is the most effective method of vapor and fluid recovery at most wells.
 Applied vacuum readings will be obtained via truck gauge.

-Whole well vacuum will continue at each EFR well until: 1) approximately 500 gallons of fluids have been recovered; or 2) a maximum of two hours.
-After whole well vacuum is terminated, PID readings and liquid level measurements will be collected from the EFR well.
+Whole well vacuum will continue at each vactruck well until: 1) approximately 500 gallons of fluids have been recovered; or 2) a maximum of two hours.
+After whole well vacuum is terminated, PID readings and liquid level measurements will be collected from the vactruck well.
 Total fluids recovered from each well will be obtained at the truck (via gauge or tank "stick").

-Field results will be reviewed after each interim EFR event to determine if any modifications to the field protocol are warranted.
-Fluids removed during interim EFR events will be transported via vacuum truck to an off-site facility for proper disposal (see Section 3.7).
+Field results will be reviewed after each interim vactruck event to determine if any modifications to the field protocol are warranted.
+Fluids removed during interim vactruck events (and purge water; see next section) will be transported via the vacuum truck to an off-site facility for proper disposal (see Section 3.7).

-3.7 Purge Water Disposal
+3.7 Water Disposal

-Purge water from: 1) groundwater sampling conducted in conjunction with CMS pilot testing and interim monitoring; and 2) interim EFR events will be temporarily containerized in 55-gallon drums.
-Drums will be stored at an approved on-site staging location pending fluid removal for proper off-site disposal (via vacuum truck in association with interim EFR events; see previous section).
+Water from: 1) groundwater sampling conducted in conjunction with CMS pilot testing investigations and interim monitoring; and 2) interim vactruck events will be temporarily containerized in 55-gallon drums.
+Drums will be stored at an approved on-site staging location pending fluid removal for proper off-site disposal (via vacuum truck in association with interim vactruck events; see previous section).

-ISCO PILOT TESTING
+ISCO PILOT TESTING INVESTIGATION